Virtual Workout Room (VWR) is HERE!

 Man in suit attending a virtual meeting with four people on multiple monitors.

-Collaborative tools like video conferencing, chat apps, and shared workspaces on these computers can help students in post-secondary education stay connected with peers and instructors, even when face-to-face interaction is challenging due to mental health struggles or other invisible disabilities.
-This ensures that students have access to support and can participate fully in group projects or discussions.
+Collaborative tools such as video conferencing platforms, chat applications, and shared workspaces enable students in post-secondary education to remain connected with peers and instructors, even when in-person interaction is difficult due to mental health challenges or other invisible disabilities.

 A computer keyboard with the word education written on it.